awsdocs/amazon-ec2-user-guide/doc_source/instance-console.md

 1. Restore any important data to the new instance\.

-For more information, see [Creating an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.
+For more information, see [Create an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.